 Marla Stone, MA, CMC, PCC, CSS

-Marla is a certified life coach and works both as a life and ADHD/executive function coach, as well as a career coach.
+Marla is a certified life coach and her specialties are in life and ADHD/executive function coaching, as well as career and Mental Fitness coaching.
 She works with high school and college students, as well as adults.
 Many of her clients are either experiencing life transitions (whether high school, college, or career), are entrepreneurs, or are professors and Ph.D. candidates addressing research and writing goals.

 Marla's desire to become a life coach is based upon personal experience living with members of her family who have been diagnosed with ADHD.
 As a parent, she felt the frustration of witnessing a child's academic needs not being met and their behavior often misunderstood.
 She felt compelled to seek answers and to obtain strategies, not just for her own family's needs, but for others experiencing similar challenges.
-She transitioned from a career in the field of ophthalmology to become a life and ADHD/executive function coach.
+She transitioned from a career in the field of ophthalmology to become a life, ADHD/executive function, and Mental Fitness PQ™ coach.

 In addition to on-on-one coaching, Marla has facilitated coaching groups, created workshops, published articles, and presented to parents, as well as college audiences.
 Workshop topics include: how to be productive during the workday, transition to high school and college, career exploration, executive functions, it's off to college (for parents), and creating New Year's resolutions.

 Marla's educational background and qualifications include: